Fa-collab1/VocabWizardWinForms/VocabWizardWinForms/README.md

 ### Common Issues

 - **File Access Errors**: Ensure Excel files are not open in another application when loading or saving.

-### Tips

-- If a checkbox is marked red, it indicates a selected option that is no longer available based on the current filters.
-- Non-selectable options will be disabled but still visible.